 On August 31, 2021, Mike Murchison – CEO of Ada, joined us for a Fireside Chat.
 Ada is a no-code AI-powered platform that empowers brands worldwide to provide personalized experiences at scale.
 Recognized by Forbes 30 Under 30 and EY’s Entrepreneur of the Year program, Mike is also a Fellow at Creative Destruction Lab and volunteer for VentureKids, a program for Canada’s underserved youth.

 Kima: Considering the state of data science and machine learning today, are you finding technologies that feel mature enough?
 How much room is there for them to evolve and meet the needs of businesses?

 Mike: There are mature technologies and there are many that are in the process of maturing that are I think have high potential.
 If you look at Cohere’s APIs for example or OpenAI’s APIs, there’s some exciting indications of the future of generative models and natural language generation more broadly.

 Every company is a software company or web company today.
 If you’re not, you’re not really a successful company with a digital presence.
 If digital isn’t core part of what you do, you’re probably not succeeding.
 This is likely true in most industries; I don’t want to make too much of a blanketed statement.

 Kima: It’s important to decide what’s the problem you’re trying to solve.
 You’re not trying to solve technical problems; you’re trying to solve business and customer problems.

-That’s what I mean where I say every company will be an ML company.
+That’s what I mean when I say every company will be an ML company.